MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-sample-data.md

 Most of the built-in data sets are small enough to fit in-memory.
 Larger data sets containing the full airline, census, and mortgage default data sets are available for download [online](http://go.microsoft.com/fwlink/?LinkID=698896&clcid=0x409).

+<a name="demo-sql-data"></a>
+## How to load sample data into SQL Server

+You can easily upload any CSV file into SQL Server if you want to step through demos or example script in the documentation.
+Use SQL Server Management Studio to import the data.
+You must have write access on the server.
+The following exercise creates two databases: RevoClaimsDB based on claims.txt, and RevoAirlineDB based on AirlineDemoSmall.csv.

+1. In Object Explorer, create a new database using default values.
+Name the databases RevoClaimsDB and RevoAirlineDB.
+2. Right-click **RevoClaimsDB > Tasks > Import Data**.
+3. In Choose a data source, select **Flat File Source**.
+4. Navigate to the sample data directory.
+By default, it is C:\Program Files\Microsoft\R Server\R_SERVER\Library\RevoScaleR\SampleData.
+Select the file.
+5. Accept the defaults and click **Next**.
+4. In Choose a destination, scroll down and select **SQL Server Native Client 11.0**.
+Accept the defaults.
+5. Click **Next** and then click **Finish** to create the database.
+6. Repeat for the airline demo data and any other data sets you want to upload.

 ## See Also